dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

-### AVOID annotating inferrable parameter types on function expressions.
+### AVOID annotating inferred parameter types on function expressions.

-Anonymous functions are almost always immediately passed to a method expecting a function of some type.
-(If it isn't used immediately, it's usually worth making it a named function declaration.)
+Anonymous functions are almost always immediately passed to a method taking a callback of some type.
+(If the function isn't used immediately, it's usually worth making it a named declaration.)
 When a function expression is created in a typed context, Dart tries to infer the function's parameter types based on the expected type.